 What we’d recommend instead, however, is booking through a partner in order to score seats for less.
 Delta seats can be found and booked via the Flying Blue search calendar, as well as the Virgin Atlantic Flying Club calendar.
 Both of these portals, while they have their quirks, generally price Delta award tickets out cheaper than Delta’s own booking engine.

 Remember, you don’t need to have ever flown Virgin Atlantic to book Delta award tickets through its Flying Club program, and the same is true for Flying Blue.
-Once you find the flight that works for you, you can transfer points from Chase Ultimate Rewards (instant transfer), Citi ThankYou Points (instant transfer), American Express Membership Rewards (instant transfer) and Starwood Preferred Guest (1-day transfer).
+Once you find the flight that works for you, you can transfer points from Chase Ultimate Rewards (instant transfer), Citi ThankYou Points (instant transfer) and American Express Membership Rewards (instant transfer).
 Here’s a sampling of credit cards you can use to earn points in these programs:

 - The Platinum Card® from American Express for Membership Rewards